Qudit encoding in Rydberg blockaded arrays of atoms: Introduction

 \section{Introduction}

-While the commonly followed approach for digital quantum computing relies on storing quantum information as quantum bits, alternative approaches based on multidimensional quantum memories -- qudits -- hold great promises to reach beyond the capabilities of qubit-based quantum technologies, including potentially more efficient quantum algorithms, enhanced information encoding capabilities and improvements for quantum error-correcting codes \cite{Wang20}.
-Recently controlling qudit states and realizing quantum logic gates have been realized on a variety of experimental platforms including in photonics \cite{Erhard20,Chi22}, trapped ions \cite{Ringbauer22,Hrmo23}, molecular spins \cite{Moreno18}, superconducting devices \cite{Cervera22}, semiconductor platforms \cite{Fernandez24} and cold atoms \cite{Chaudhury07} or molecules \cite{Sawant20}.
+While the commonly followed approach for digital quantum computing relies on storing quantum information as quantum bits, alternative approaches based on multidimensional quantum memories -- qudits -- hold great promise to reach beyond the capabilities of qubit-based quantum technologies, including potentially more efficient quantum algorithms, enhanced information encoding capabilities, and improvements for quantum error-correcting codes \cite{Wang20}.
+Recently controlling qudit states and realizing quantum logic gates have been realized on a variety of experimental platforms including in photonics \cite{Erhard20,Chi22}, trapped ions \cite{Ringbauer22,Hrmo23}, molecular spins \cite{Moreno18}, superconducting devices \cite{Cervera22}, semiconductor platforms \cite{Fernandez24}, and cold atoms \cite{Chaudhury07} or molecules \cite{Sawant20}.

 In this study, we consider neutral atoms which are rapidly becoming a leading platform for digital quantum computing \cite{Henriet20,Morgado21}.
-As an alternative, to single-atom qubit encoding, it has recently been demonstrated that a Rydberg blockaded ensemble of cold atoms can encode a qubit in two collective states \cite{Mei22} enabling fast qubit readout \cite{Xu21} or generating cat state qubits which are resistant against phase-flip errors making them a promising candidate for bosonic quantum codes \cite{Zhao23}.
-Here, we investigate the possibility to use a Rydberg blockaded array of three-level atoms to encode quantum information in its dressed states which enables to use this system as a qudit.
+As an alternative, to single-atom qubit encoding, it has recently been demonstrated that a Rydberg-blockaded ensemble of cold atoms, known as a \emph{Rydberg superatom}, can encode a qubit in two collective states.
+Innovative experimental approaches have been followed to create a well-controlled Rydberg superatom including atoms from a thermal cloud loaded into an optical lattice \cite{Mei22}, a two-dimensional Mott insulator \cite{Zeiher15}, single atoms in optical tweezers \cite{Labuhn16}, and a system of defect-free optical tweezers \cite{Bernien17}.
+The Rydberg-superatom approach enables fast qubit readout \cite{Xu21} and several superatom-based quantum computing methods have been recently introduced \cite{Cesa23, Byun24}.
+Here, we investigate using a Rydberg-blockaded array of three-level atoms to encode quantum information in its collective dressed states enabling the use of this system as a qudit.
+This system extends the concept of a two-level Rydberg superatom to the one of a multilevel Rydberg superatom which can be spectroscopically controlled by exploiting the nonlinearity of its spectrum.